 It also includes activities related to household purchasing power, traditions of using food, exchanging and gift-giving, and public distribution of food.
 The use and consumption of food involve activities related to the preparation, processing, and cooking of food at both the household and community levels.
 It also includes household decision-making with respect to food, household food distribution practices, cultural and individual food choices, and access to health care, sanitation, and knowledge.
 The five parts of the food system are production, distribution, use and consumption, processing, communication and education.

-Among the components of the food system, for example,.
-Food processing, communication and education, there is substantial overlap and interrelationship.
-For example, household decision-making behavior with respect to food is influenced by nutritional knowledge and cultural practices with respect to the allocation of food within the household, as well as by purchasing power and market prices.
-Food systems comprise the interactive parts of human society and nature that provide food to homes and communities (see the previous page), and can be used to understand food as it relates to the Earth system.
+These components are interconnected and have an impact on each other.
+For example, household decision-making behavior with respect to food is influenced by nutritional knowledge and cultural practices with respect to the allocation of food within the household as well as by purchasing power and market prices.
+Food systems are ubiquitous; they exist in all parts of the world.
+They are also complex; they involve social (human system) and environmental (natural system) aspects of food production and supply chain.

 Changes in food systems can have major economic effects on farmers, retail owners, and consumers.
 Tax policies can be used to discourage the consumption of unhealthy foods such as soft drinks and packaged highly processed foods.
 In large urban environments, food supply chains can be longer due to a greater need for processing, packaging, refrigeration, and more food loss.
 There is growth in the retail sale of luxury foods as well as in “fast and casual” restaurants which sell higher-quality fast food.